Bigroads logo

 Spearfish Canyon Scenic Byway (US-14A) - one of the best scenic drives in the state; access to several good waterfalls and hiking trails

-Storybook Island, Rapid City - great amusement park for young children
+Storybook Island, Rapid City - a great amusement park for young children

-Sturgis Motorcycle Rally - most famous motorcycle rally in the U.S.; typically held in early August; 500,000+ attendees is the norm
+Sturgis Motorcycle Rally - the most famous motorcycle rally in the U.S. (500,000+ people); typically held in early August

 Tatanka: Story of the Bison, Deadwood - bison and Native American exhibits, sculptures, and art

-Wildlife Loop State Scenic Byway, Custer - outstanding wildlife watching (bison sightings are almost guaranteed)
+Wildlife Loop State Scenic Byway, Custer - a scenic drive that offers outstanding wildlife watching (bison sightings are almost guaranteed)

 Wind Cave National Park - great guided cave tours are offered daily in season; outstanding wildlife viewing (e.g. bison) and good hiking trails